 For the purposes of the present document, the terms and definitions apply:

 M2M Service: A Service that creates added-value to the providing M2M Service Platform and is consumed by one or more Supporting Services.

-The Data Exchange Service is an example of a M2M Service.
+NOTE: The Data Exchange Service is an example of a M2M Service.

-M2M Service Capability: A Service Capability that is identified within the M2M Service Platform
+M2M Service Capability: Service Capability that is identified within the M2M Service Platform

-M2M Service Registration: When a Service is deployed into a SOA environment; the SOA environment’s Service Registry is updated so that the Service can be accessed by other Services.
+M2M Service Registration: when a Service is deployed into a SOA environment; the SOA environment's Service Registry is updated so that the Service can be accessed by other Services